πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Q2.
 What does malloc(sizeof(int) * 10) do?

-Allocates space for 10 ints
+Allocates enough space for 10 ints

-Allocates space for 1 int
+Allocates enough space for 1 int

 Allocates exactly 10 bytes